paul-bokelman/styledweather-python/README.md

-Dependencies - download to work

-1. flask
-2. flask-wtf
-3. wtforms
-4. flask-sqlalchemy
-5. werkzeug
-6. flask-login
-7. email-validator

--Project Plan:
+# Project Plan:
- -Stylized Weather
+### Stylized Weather
- -Interactive weather site with custom look based off current weather -Make designs for each "type of weather"
+ - Interactive weather site with custom look based off current weather
+ - Make designs for each "type of weather"
- -API will tell everything needed for weather, also more info button
+ - API will tell everything needed for weather, also more info button
+ - Users will be able to input "opinions" about the weather when logged in

  -Easter egg - same style, different job
     -Game rating - Other Groups shared API